sfranzyshen/mjs3/README.md

 ## Features

 - Clean ISO C, ISO C++.
-Builds on VC98, modern compilers, 8-bit Arduinos, etc
+Builds on old (VC98) and modern compilers, from 8-bit (e.g. Arduino mini) to 64-bit systems
 - No dependencies
 - Implements a restricted subset of ES6 with limitations
 - Preallocates all necessary memory and never calls `malloc`, `realloc`